 Eligibility: All school students in Pinellas County and Tampa Bay region are eligible.
 This can be a class, club, individual, or school-wide challenge.
 Social distancing?
 Family/sibling projects welcome.

 Deadline Extended!
-New deadline TBD - Submissions received by previously set deadline of April 30th, 2020 will have a chance to win an "early bird award."
+New deadline November 30th, 2020 - Submissions received by previously set deadline of April 30th, 2020 will have a chance to win an "early bird award."
 Projects must be submitted online.
 See instructions in the application form above.
 Awards will be presented publicly at a time and location TBD.

 Awards: This is a multi-city challenge.
 Fifteen $100 awards will be given to Pinellas County and Tampa Bay area students/teams.
 Schools and teachers that elect to participate will also be publicly recognized and have the chance to win one of three additional $100 prizes.
 See application form for details.